patvin80/ansibleassessment/LessonsLearned.md

 2. Network interfaces and an instance-level security groups may not be specified on the same request.
 Fixed the issue with the Template to not include Security Group.
 3. Created a PEM file using the console.
 Could have automated it.
 4. Jenkins server provided by Bitnami needs to accept terms and the user does not have permissions.
 Trying the private AMI in the account - ami-13a8a769 -- Does not work
-5. Jenkins Server from scratch based upon Ubuntu Image - [1] ami-5a19976a -- Did not work
+5. Jenkins Server from scratch based upon Ubuntu Image - [1] ami-5a19976a -- <b>Did not work</b>
-6. Community AMI Jenkins ami-5cb48d4b - Did not work
+6. Community AMI Jenkins ami-5cb48d4b - <b>Did not work</b>
 7. Created an Linux AMI and followed instructions here [2]
-8. Checking the logs of the User Data execution found here in /var/log/cloud-init.log
+8. Checking the logs of the User Data execution found here in <b> /var/log/cloud-init.log </b>
 9. Dependency on the .pem file and having it in a publilc repository is risky.
 Can be overcome by using the S3 location for the key?
 10. Instace Profile was used to give the newly created instance capabilities to provision the EC2 instances and the docker container actually gets permissions from the host.